-BatSheva Berman, Hebrew Coordinator, Hebrew and Jewish Studies Teacher, was born and raised in Israel and served in an education unit of the Israeli Army.
-BatSheva teaches both Hebrew Language and Limudei Kodesh in Hebrew and has pioneered a Torah study track conducted entirely in Hebrew, for which she wrote the curriculum for grades 5-7.
-Before coming to Heilicher she taught Hebrew Language at Torah Academy in Minneapolis for 20 years and wrote all of the holiday programs for the school.
+Batsheva Berman, Hebrew Language Coordinator and Grades 5-8 Hebrew and Jewish Studies Teacher, was born and raised in Israel and served in an education unit of the Israeli Army.
+Batsheva teaches both Hebrew Language and Holy Studies/Limudei Kodesh/לימודי קודש in Hebrew and has pioneered a Torah study track conducted entirely in Hebrew, for which she wrote the curriculum for grades 5-7.
+Before coming to Heilicher she taught Hebrew language at Torah Academy in Minneapolis for 20 years and wrote all of the holiday programs for the school.
 She was also in charge of the summer Hebrew program at Camp Ramah in Wisconsin for 20 years.
-BatSheva continues her education by taking summer classes in teaching a second language at the Karla Institute at the University of Minnesota, and taking Torah study classes in at the Pardes and Herzog Institutes in Israel.
+Batsheva continues her education by taking summer classes in teaching a second language at the Karla Institute at the University of Minnesota and taking Torah study classes at the Pardes and Herzog Institutes in Israel.

-Sara Wolk Bernstein, MAEd, Hebrew Resource and Hebrew and Jewish Studies Teacher, is a native of Minneapolis and has been on faculty at Heilicher since 1992.
-She earned a B.A. in Theater with a Minor in Hebrew from the University of Minnesota.
-She attended the University of Judaism in Los Angeles for graduate school (now called the American Jewish University) where she earned her Master's in Education and Administration, with additional credits equal to a second bachelor's degree in Jewish Studies.
-Before returning to the Twin Cities, Sara held positions with the Jewish Community Centers Association of Greater Los Angeles, LA Unified Public Schools, and worked at the LA Bureau of Jewish Education.
-She has traveled to Israel many times, including as a chaperone/leader for High School educational touring programs.
-During her years at Heilicher, she has continued her own learning in areas of Special Education, Multiple Intelligences, Curriculum Design, Instructional Differentiation, and held numerous positions including Assistant Principal, Director of Judaic Studies, Hebrew Resource Coordinator, and classroom teacher.
+Sara Wolk Bernstein, M.A.Ed., Grades 3-5 Hebrew and Jewish Studies Teacher, is a native of Minneapolis and has been on faculty at Heilicher since 1992.
+She earned a B.A. in theater with a minor in Hebrew from the University of Minnesota.
+She attended the University of Judaism in Los Angeles for graduate school (now called the American Jewish University), where she earned her Master of Education and Administration with additional credits equal to a second bachelor's degree in Jewish studies.
+Before returning to the Twin Cities, Sara held positions with the Jewish Community Centers Association of Greater Los Angeles, LA Unified Public Schools, and LA Bureau of Jewish Education.
+She has traveled to Israel many times, including as a chaperone/leader for high school educational touring programs.
+During her years at Heilicher, she has continued her own learning in areas of special education, multiple intelligences, curriculum design, and instructional differentiation, and she has held numerous positions including Assistant Principal, Director of Judaic Studies, Hebrew Resource Coordinator, and classroom teacher.

-Dalia Davis, M.A., Jewish Studies Teacher.
-Dalia double majored in Jewish History and Dance at Barnard College, prior to studying at Israel’s Nishmat Center for Advanced Torah Study for Women.
-She has an M.A. in Jewish Education and a certificate in Talmud and Halacha from YU’s Graduate Program for Advanced Talmudic Studies for Women.
-Prior to joining the Heilicher faculty, Dalia taught at Heritage Academy in Springfield, MA and served on the chinuch (Jewish ed.) staff at Camp Ramah in New England.
-She also served as Rosh Beit Midrash for the Merkavah Women’s Torah Institute in Berkeley, CA and has taught several courses for the Florence Melton School of Adult Jewish Learning.
+Dalia Davis, M.A., Grades 7-8 Jewish Studies Teacher, Dalia double majored in Jewish history and dance at Barnard College prior to studying at Israel’s Nishmat Center for Advanced Torah Study for Women.
+She has an M.A. in Jewish education and a certificate in Talmud and Halacha from Yeshiva University’s Graduate Program for Advanced Talmudic Studies for Women.
+Prior to joining the Heilicher faculty, Dalia taught at Heritage Academy in Springfield, Massachusetts, and served on the Jewish education/chinuch/חינוך staff at Camp Ramah in New England.
+She also served as Head of Torah Study Hall/Rosh Beit Midrash/ראש בית מדרש for the Merkavah Women’s Torah Institute in Berkeley, California, and has taught several courses for the Florence Melton School of Adult Jewish Learning.
 Dalia is the creator of Beit Midrash in Motion, a fully embodied approach to Jewish text study.
-Dalia is blessed to be married to Rabbi Max Davis, and to have four amazing daughters, Revaya, Hodaya, Tifferet, and Kalaniya.
+Dalia is blessed to be married to Rabbi Max Davis and to have four amazing daughters, Revaya, Hodaya, Tifferet, and Kalaniya.

-Elena Levitt, M.A., M.A.Ed., Academic Council Judaic Studies Coordinator and Jewish Studies Teacher, earned her B.A. in Hebrew letters and M.A.Ed. from American Jewish University.
+Elena Levitt, M.A., M.A.Ed., Grades 4, 5, 7, and 8 Hebrew and Jewish Studies Teacher, earned her B.A. in Hebrew letters and M.A.Ed. from American Jewish University.
 She also earned her B.A. in Political Science and Journalism and M.A. in Liberal Studies with a concentration in Jewish Studies from the University of Memphis.
 Elena has worked in formal and informal education in both teaching and administrative capacities in Memphis, Los Angeles, St. Paul, and Minneapolis.
 Elena joined the Heilicher faculty in 2007.
 She is very happy to have come home to St. Louis Park with her husband Matt to raise their two amazing daughters.
 She has a great passion for sharing the breadth and depth of Jewish learning with her students.
 In her free time Elena enjoys reading, walking, and spending time with family and friends.

-Hadassah Slager, Hebrew and Jewish Studies Teacher, was born and raised in Amsterdam, The Netherlands.
-She made aliyah to Israel, and studied and worked there for 11 years.
-Hadassah moved to Baltimore with her family 17 years ago, and then relocated to the Twin Cities in 2006.
+Hadassa Slager, Grades 4-6 Hebrew and Jewish Studies Teacher, was born and raised in Amsterdam, The Netherlands.
+She made aliyah to Israel and studied and worked there for 11 years.
+Hadassah moved to Baltimore with her family 17 years ago and then relocated to the Twin Cities in 2006.
 She has taught Judaics, Hebrew, and ESL in the Netherlands, Israel, Baltimore, and here in the Twin Cities.
 She most recently taught International Baccalaureate Hebrew language at St. Louis Park High School, where many Heilicher alumni were among her students.